briannichols0702/docs/tutorials/deploying-smart-contract-on-fusenet.md

 ---
-description: Steps on deploying a smart contract on Fusenet through Remix.
+description: Steps on deploying a smart contract on Besc through Remix.
 ---

 # Deploying smart contract on Fusenet